1. About mebeverine

 If you're trying to get pregnant or you're already pregnant, talk to your doctor about the benefits and possible risks of taking mebeverine.

-For more information about how mebeverine can affect you and your baby during pregnancy, read this leaflet on the best use of medicines in pregnancy (BUMPS) website.
+Find out more about how mebeverine can affect you and your baby during pregnancy on the best use of medicine in pregnancy (BUMPS) website.

 Mebeverine and breastfeeding